TheDataBestie/Clinical-provider-Analysis-/README.md

 ❌ *Data inconsistencies and missing values*, which can lead to inaccurate reporting.
 ❌ *Inefficient resource allocation*, leading to longer wait times and reduced patient satisfaction.
 ❌ *Lack of data on provider performance*, making it hard to recognize top-performing professionals.
-❌ *Understanding death rate and recovery rate.*
+❌ *Understanding death rate and recovery rate*.

 ### *The Solution: Clinical Provider Dashboard* 🚑📊